The Seven Names Writing 3

 The first name introduces, defines and personifies this.
 Yet two traps lay in

 wait.
-One is forgetting that no words in our languages can express the
+One is forgetting that no words in human languages can express the

 fullness of real reality.
 On top of this, they are contaminated by the many